Are there other companies developing our technology?

 Is this technology safe for human therapeutic use?

 In a combined three clinical studies, our clinical collaborators have now administered TEMT daily for 18 total months within a 2½ year period and have reported no recurring adverse side effects.
 Daily diaries kept by the subjects’ caregivers indicated no consistent changes in blood pressure or body temperature associated with TEMT, as well as no recurring changes in daily activities or anxiety level/mood.
 Moreover, no adverse effects were ascertained at clinical visits and no visible induction of tumors/micro-hemorrhages was evident when comparing pre- vs. post-treatment anatomic MRI scans.

 Therefore, TEMT appears to be a safe therapeutic intervention for chronic treatment of AD, at least for the parameters being utilized with the Gen1 device.
 This is consistent with a large body of epidemiologic literature, including extensive analysis by the National Institute of Environmental Health Sciences (NIEHS), indicating that humans exposed to similar electromagnetic field (EMF) frequencies/power levels via mobile phones have no health or safety risks, no deleterious behavioral/physiologic effects, and no induction of brain cancer, even after many years of EMF exposure.

 When will NeuroEM’s head device be commercially available to treat AD?

-It is anticipated that, with adequate funding and adherence to our clinical timeline, our Gen2 MemorEM™ device for treating AD could be available for commercialization in early 2023.
+It is anticipated that, with adequate funding and adherence to our clinical timeline, our Gen2 MemorEM™ device for treating AD could be available for commercialization in late 2025.